 Ministers or church leaders often ask our advice on how to figure the amount of the Social Security Allowance.
 The IRS does not require churches to pay a Social Security Allowance to its minister staff and provide no guidance on how to structure it.
-As a result, many churches have devised many ways to structure the Social Security Allowance.
-While there is not a right or wrong way to do this, many churches make the calculation too complex and confusing.
+As a result, many churches have devised different ways to structure the Social Security Allowance.
+Often times churches make the calculation too complex and confusing.

 First, we suggest that the amount be set at whatever the church would be paying in “Employer Social Security and Medicare Taxes” to a non-pastor staff member with that same level of pay.
-This would be 7.65% of their total pay and would be paid to all ministers regardless of whether the minister has opted out of Social Security.
+This would be paid to all ministers regardless of whether the minister has opted out of Social Security.

 There is a compelling simplicity and a sense of fairness for a church to say: “For all of our workers, we will pay a Social Security (and Medicare) amount equal to 7.65% of their total pay (up to the Social Security ceiling of $110,100).”
 For non-pastors this comes in the form of the government-required employer contribution to Social Security and Medicare.
 For pastors, it comes in the form of a Social Security Allowance equal to 7.65% of salary and housing.

-While I totally understand the initial inclination to exclude pastors who are exempt from Social Security and to reduce the Social Security Allowance for ministers who are contributing to a 403(b) retirement account, I suggest that it might be more ‘fair’ and appropriate to not exclude exempt ministers and not reduce the Social Security Allowance for ministers who contribute to a 403(b) retirement account.
+While the initial inclination to exclude pastors who are exempt from Social Security and to reduce the Social Security Allowance for ministers who are contributing to a 403(b) retirement account is understandable, it seems to be more ‘fair’ and appropriate to not exclude exempt ministers and not reduce the Social Security Allowance for ministers who contribute to a 403(b) retirement account.

 In making this suggestion, we are proposing that the church base the Social Security Allowance only on the worker’s total pay and on the current Social Security and Medicare tax rate for employers, rather than basing the Allowance on the minister’s actual Social Security tax liability.